mollymadden/one-good-street-frontend/README.md

 ##### Normal users as donors
 * Normal users can list items without signing up.
 In order to list an item, visitors would need to fill in a form.
 This form requires visitors to enter a title (string), description (string), category (drop down box), condition (drop down box), location (string) and contact details (string).
 * The form will not be submitted unless all the fields are filled in.
-Once submitted, the form is saved to the Mongo database.
+Once submitted, the form is saved to the Mongo Atlas database.
 * Normal users who list items can provide their contact details (in the event someone wishes to contact them about requesting an item) or they can choose to not provide contact details, and in that event, 'One Good Street' would be the point of contact.
 * In terms of form validations for normal users, errors will be displayed if any part of the form is incomplete.